stormpath/stormpath-sdk-python/README.md

   ```

   You can even identify the names of the properties to use as the API
   key id and secret.
-For example, suppose your properties was:
+For example, suppose your properties were:

   ```
   foo=APIKEYID
   bar=APIKEYSECRET
   ```

-  You could load it with the following:
+  You could load it with the following parameters:

   ```python
   client = stormpath.Client(